gruark/neighborhood-map/README.md

 ### Specification

-This site has been built using React,Google Maps, and a 3rd party API from https://data.nashville.gov/.
-It will include a list of art that can be searched by title and category.
+This site has been built using React,Google Maps API, and a 3rd party API from https://data.nashville.gov/.
+It includes a list of art that is searchable by title.
+Note:  The service worker will only work in production mode, but the visited markers do remain chached in offline mode.

+### Dependencies

+The following dependencies were used in this project:

+    Axios: ^0.18.0,
+    Prop-Types: ^15.6.2,
+    React: ^16.5.2,
+    React-dom: ^16.5.2,
+    React-scripts: 1.1.5,
+	React-burger-menu: "^2.5.3",

+### Referenced Tutorials

+     The following tutorials were referenced in the creation of this project.

+	# For the Slide Menu:
+	   For the sidebar:  Modified from https://bootstrapious.com/p/bootstrap-sidebar
+	   For the search box:  Modified from the Udacity Contact list project To remove unnecessary brackets:  https://stackoverflow.com/questions/14640486/remove-all-characters-except-alphanumeric-and-spaces-with-javascript

+    # For the Map:
+	   To set up map without an external dependency: Modified from https://www.youtube.com/playlist?list=PLgOB68PvvmWCGNn8UMTpcfQEiITzxEEA1

 ### How to Run

 1. Download the files and unzip them to your desktop.

-2. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.

-In a terminal, check the version of Python you have: `python -V`.
-If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
-For Python 3.x, you can use `python3 -m http.server 8000`.
-If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

-3. With your server running, visit the site: `http://localhost:3000`.
+2. Navigate to the folder using the Node.JS command prompt.
+If you don't have it installed on your machine, you can download it from https://nodejs.org/en/.

+3. Launch the project using the npm start command.
+The site will be accessible through http://localhost:3000/.